Michigan Department of Education · English Language Arts · K–12

 RI.9-10.1–9

-• Strong evidence; central idea + how shaped/refined
+• Determine central idea + how it emerges and is shaped/refined by specific details; objective summary

 W